Plumsail/forms-docs/source/javascript/fields-sp.rst

                 //set with an array of IDs:
                 fd.field('LookupMulti').value = ["2", "3", "4"];

-                //alerts all values as string of IDs var selectedIDs = fd.field('LookupMulti').value;
+                //alerts all values as a string of IDs var selectedIDs = fd.field('LookupMulti').value;
                 var s = '';
                 for (var i = 0; i < selectedIDs.length; i++) {